luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 Lets show the name and not email addres of however is logged in In the animals details page the

+The dashboard should have stats, metrics and missing data fields graphics

 color palette

 favicon